realivanivani/realivanivani.github.io/_posts/2025-05-03-git-commands-examples.md

 Git helps you **track, collaborate, and experiment** without losing work or overwriting others’ changes.
 Whether you're building machine learning pipelines, cleaning data, or pushing notebooks to production, Git is your friend.

-I’ll keep referring to this blog every time I forget `git stash pop` or how to rebase properly.
+I’ll keep referring to this blog every time I forget to rebase properly.
 Hopefully, it’ll help you too.